-AJ 100 Introduction to Criminal Justice (3) 3 hours lecture
+AJ 100 Introduction to Criminal Justice (3)

 Transfer acceptability: CSU; UC; CAN AJ 2

 A comprehensive overview of the American Criminal Justice System.
 History, theories, and philosophy of the three parts of the criminal justice system including law enforcement, courts, and corrections.
 Relevant sociological and economic issues, past and present, will be addressed.